hansonrobotics/hr-little-api/README.md

 ## Contents
 - [Dependencies](#dependencies): what you need before getting started.
-- [Installation from PyPI](#installation-from-pypi): how to install hr-little-api from PyPI with pip.
 - [Installation from source](#installation-from-source): how to install hr-little-api from source.
 - [Quick Start](#quick-start): how to get started programming your robot.
 - [Running Examples](#running-examples): how to run the pre-made example programs.